u-shrestha/nn-gpt/README.md

 # LLM-Based Neural Network Generator

+# Overview 📖

+This Python-based project leverages large language models to automate the creation of neural network architectures, streamlining the design process for machine learning practitioners.

 ## Installation of the Latest Version of the NN-Dataset
 The NN-Gen project relies on the NN-Dataset.
 The most recent version of the NN-Dataset can be installed directly from GitHub:
 ```bash